paulrobertlloyd/paulrobertlloyd-v3/_posts/articles/2002-06-01-dissertation-5.markdown

 The first real attempt to create a brand to rival Channel 4's came in 1989 when the Independent Television Association decided to create a new ITV corporate brand for its fragmented network, that would provide a consistent image across its regions with a stylish and meaningful design.

-> English Markell Pockett had to come up with a new logo that could incorporate fifteen regional variations into a single corporate image to counter the strong national images of new satellite stations like <abbr title="British Satelite Broadcasting">BSB</abbr>.
+> English Markell Pockett had to come up with a new logo that could incorporate fifteen regional variations into a single corporate image to counter the strong national images of new satellite stations like BSB.

 <small>McClellan, 1990</small>